Why Do We Need Warm-up? A Theoretical Perspective: Experimental Details and Additional Ablations

 \subsection{Additional Results on Verification of the Proposed Condition}

-\subsection{Results Varying Random Seed}
+\subsubsection{Results Varying Random Seed}

 In this section, we demonstrate that the obtained results in \Cref{fig:llm_verification,fig:resnet50_vit_verification} are consistent when changing the random seed.
 Random seed changes the initialization of the models, thus leading to exploration of various parts of the landscape.
 We report the results in \Cref{fig:llm_verification_appendix}.
-According to them, in all the cases, the linear decay of the smoothness with the train loss is observed at the beginning.
+Across these runs, we observe an approximately linear decrease in the smoothness proxy with training loss early in training.